-That is the space we are investigating here: how do we justify that informal process?\footnote{We do mean the process here---some of the approaches do end up sythesizing recurrences, but that is almost a side-effect rather than the first step.} Our approach is through denotational semantics, which, in addition to justifying the informal process, also helps to explicate a few questions, such as why length is an appropriate measure of size for cost recurrences for polymorphic list functions (a question that is close to, but not quite the same as, parametricity).
-And although we are not there yet, we hope that much of what we describe here can be automated.
-The application we envision with respect to analyzing large code bases is that a poor implementation results in an extracted recurrence with poor bounds.
-Because the developer is used to analyzing recurrences, and understands the connection between recurrences and the code that they reflect, the cognitive load of working backwards from the recurrence to the (mis)implementation is reduced.
-At a smaller scale, such a tool would have similar benefits for students.
+That is the space we are investigating here: how do we justify that informal process?\footnote{We do mean the process here---some of the approaches do end up sythesizing recurrences, but that is almost a side-effect rather than the first step.} The justification might not itself play a role in applying the technique informally, any more than we require introductory students to understand the theory behind a type inference algorithm in order to informally understand why their programs typecheck.
+But certainly that theory should be settled.
+Our approach is through denotational semantics, which, in addition to justifying the informal process, also helps to explicate a few questions, such as why length is an appropriate measure of size for cost recurrences for polymorphic list functions (a question that is close to, but not quite the same as, parametricity).

 Turning to the technical development, in previous work \citep{danner-et-al:plpv13,danner-et-al:icfp15} we have developed a recurrence extraction technique for higher-order functional programs for which the bounding is provable that is based on work by \citet{danner-royer:ats-lmcs}.
 The technique is described as follows: